jaythebusinessgoose/LevelSequence/README.md

 * `file_name` string \
 Name of the `.lvl` file in the `Data/Levels` directory that will be loaded for this level.

-* `width` int \
+* `width` (optional) int \
 Width of the level in number of subrooms.
 The maximum allowed width is `8`.
 The level will not generate properly if attempting to use a width greater than 8.
+This is not required if the level size is defined in the level file, except for some themes where it is required.

-* `height` int \
+* `height` (optional) int \
 Height of the level in number of subrooms.
 The maximum allowed height is `15`.
 The level will not generate properly if attempting to use a height greater than 15.
+This is not required if the level size is defined in the level file, except for some themes where it is required.

 * `load_level` function \
 Function that will be called when the level loads to be generated.
 Within this function is where callbacks, custom tile codes, and other level state should be set up.
 Any callbacks set up here should be stored to be unloaded.